huytd/everyday/notes/03.24.2022 - TypeScript Source Code Walkthrough InlayHints.md

 Let's start looking at TypeScript's source code to see how the InlayHints feature is implemented.
 Since it's a language server's feature, this has to be something related to `tsserver`.
 The best way to start is to look at the test files.

+The test runner for every features in `tsserver` is defined in the [**testRunner/unittests/tsserver**](https://github.com/microsoft/TypeScript/tree/main/src/testRunner/unittests/tsserver) folder.
+Look into it, we will see there is an [**inlayHints.ts**](https://github.com/microsoft/TypeScript/blob/main/src/testRunner/unittests/tsserver/inlayHints.ts) file, this is the entry-point to test all the InlayHints test cases.

+By the way, all the tests cases for InlayHints are defined in the [**tests/cases/fourslash/inlayHints(...).ts**](https://github.com/microsoft/TypeScript/tree/main/tests/cases/fourslash) files, you can look at these files too.

 ### The Execution Path

 ![](_meta/inlayhints-execution-path.png)

-In the [**testRunner/unittests/tsserver**](https://github.com/microsoft/TypeScript/tree/main/src/testRunner/unittests/tsserver) folder, we will see there is an [**inlayHints.ts**](https://github.com/microsoft/TypeScript/blob/main/src/testRunner/unittests/tsserver/inlayHints.ts) file, this is the entry-point to test all the InlayHints test cases.

-By the way, all the tests cases for InlayHints are defined in the [**tests/cases/fourslash/inlayHints*.ts**](https://github.com/microsoft/TypeScript/tree/main/tests/cases/fourslash) files, you can look at these files too.

-In the test code, the InlayHints feature are invoked with the `session.executeCommandSeq<protocol.InlayHintsRequest>` call:
+In the test runner, the InlayHints feature are invoked with the `session.executeCommandSeq<protocol.InlayHintsRequest>` call:

 **testRunner/unittests/tsserver/inlayHints.ts**